wonyoung-jang/wonyoung-jang.github.io/content/pages/FIRST LEGO League Challenge Q-Learning Event Scheduler.md

 ---

-## A Roadmap and the Current Problems
+## A Roadmap and some Current Problems

 {{< logseq/orgNOTE >}}Last update: 2024-03-18
 {{< / logseq/orgNOTE >}}